Get

 What Kind of Variety Is Available?

 Store-bought cat food provides you with a wide range of options.
-Cat food comes in many different textures, including dry kibble, freeze-dried bites, pate, and more.
-If you’re interested in a homemade-style or raw diet for your cat, there are commercially available foods that are often more well-balanced than most people are able to do at home.
-Store-bought cat food offers you flavors and ingredients that can suit even the pickiest cat.
-There are also foods available at every price point and budget.
+Cat food comes in many textures, including dry kibble, freeze-dried bites, pate, and more.
+If you’re interested in a homemade-style or raw diet for your cat, commercially available foods are more nutritionally balanced than most people can make at home.
+Store-bought cat food has flavors and ingredients that suit even the pickiest cat.
+There are also formulas available at every price point.

 Good For:

-There is a store-bought cat food option for all cats, regardless of age, breed, and health status.
-There are foods that are specific to indoor cats, certain breeds, cats with urinary tract problems, and even prescription diets that can meet the needs of cats with very complex medical conditions.
-With the variety of textures and flavors available, you will be able to find something that your cat likes, regardless of their preferences.
+Commercial brands include recipes for all cats, regardless of age, breed, and health status.
+Some formulas are designed for indoor cats, specific breeds, cats with urinary tract problems, and felines that require prescription diets.
+With the variety of textures and flavors available, you can find something your cat likes, regardless of their preferences.

 Safety Considerations

 While store-bought pet foods sometimes get a bad name because of recalls, most recalls are voluntary.
-This means that companies identify a problem and pull products as soon as a problem becomes evident, saving the lives of pets that would otherwise have been impacted.
+The companies identify a problem and pull products as soon it becomes evident, saving the lives of pets that would otherwise have been impacted.

-Manufacturing plants that manufacture cat food are subject to multiple regulations and quality control practices.
-This means that not only will your cat get a nutritionally complete and balanced diet, but you can feel confident knowing that the odds of your cat being safe are excellent.
+Factories manufacturing cat food are subject to multiple regulations and quality control practices.
+Your cat will get a nutritionally complete and balanced diet, and you can feel confident knowing that the odds of your cat being safe are excellent.

-In addition, many people are against store-bought foods—even though they’re nutritionally complete in most cases—because they feel that such a diet (in particular, kibble) isn’t natural for a cat.
-Many brands also add fillers to their products in the form of carbohydrates (which cats don’t usually need in the amounts found in such foods).
+However, some owners oppose commercial brands because they’re concerned about the ingredients.
+Some brands add fillers to their products in the form of carbohydrates (which cats don’t usually need in the amounts found in such foods).

 Pros